Estimated reading time: 12 minutes

 Fall Gardening 101

-Fall is around the corner which means colours, leaves and lots of pumpkins!
-When I came across this article about how to grow a pumpkin in containers I just had to read it.
+When I found this article about how to grow a pumpkin in containers, I had to read it.

-My father-in-law would grow pumpkins in his garden and they were giant in comparison to what you purchase at the grocery store and some farms.
+My father-in-law would grow pumpkins in his garden; they were giant compared to what you purchase at the grocery store and some farms.

 Small pumpkin varieties like ‘Jack be little’, ‘Wee be little’, ‘Baby boo’, ‘Munchkin’, Pumpkin Hooligan’, ‘Mini-jack’, ‘Lil pump ke mon’ are most suitable for container gardening.
 However, you can also grow giant pumpkin varieties.